Skip to main content

 The issue speaks to the essence of democracy: finding compromise.

 There are boundaries in life and both genders have to be respected.
 Women can rightly expect men not to act like "horn dogs".
-However, especially in situations where a man can suffer undo consequences, like a bloody nose or a lost job, women they cannot display themselves either.
+However, especially in situations where a man can suffer undo consequences, like a bloody nose or a lost job, women cannot display themselves either.

 There is a compromise.